adaltas/node-shell/doc/content/usage/routing.md

 ## Execution

-Routing is executed by calling `route` method on the parameter instance.
+Routing is executed by calling `route` method on the Shell.js instance.
 Refer to the [`route` method API](/api/route/) for additional information.

 ## Handler function